How to understand my blood sugar levels? A GP’s guide

 How do you calculate your blood sugar level?

 Think of your blood sugar like the fuel gauge in your car—it shows you how much glucose (a type of sugar) is in your blood.
 We measure this in millimoles per litre (mmol/L).
 To check it, you use a glucose meter, which just requires a tiny finger prick for a drop of blood.
-You then simply put that drop of blood on a test strip, place it into the meter, and it’ll give you a reading.Consult an Online Doctor in 15 mins
+You then simply put that drop of blood on a test strip, place it into the meter, and it’ll give you a reading.Feeling sick and unsure why?
+Speak with a GP online in 15 minutes.

 What is a normal range for blood sugar?